Shub1427/Shub1427.github.io/pages/gfx-hal-initials/display-window.md

 }
 ```

-Everything in the above code is quite simple and
+Everything in the above code is quite self-explanatory and
-self-explanatory.
-The only thing that is confusing is, why
+straightforward.
+The only thing that seems confusing is, why
 do we have two device sizes.
 The best explanation can be found
 [here in `winit` docs](https://docs.rs/winit/0.22.1/winit/dpi/index.html),
 but in short, they are just two different size